History of Crystal Palace F.C.: Two administrations, recovery and promotion (1998–2013)

 The CPFC 2010 consortium, consisting of businessmen Steve Parish, Martin Long, Stephen Browett and Jeremy Hosking, appointed former Scotland boss George Burley as the club's new manager for the 2010–11 season, with Dougie Freedman remaining as his assistant.
 Palace were short on players, with several members of the squad from the previous season having departed.
 One of Burley's first signings to bridge this gap was former Netherlands midfielder Edgar Davids.
 The club did not make a good start to the season, and by November sat bottom in the Championship table, with Davids departing.
 Palace's away form in the first half of the season had been poor and a 0–3 South London derby defeat at Millwall on New Year's Day saw Burley sacked.
 Freedman was promoted to manager, and Lennie Lawrence was brought in as his assistant to provide some much needed experience.
 The duo successfully guided Palace to safety with a game to spare.

 In the midst of the managerial change from Burley to Freedman, the club announced plans to relocate back to the site of the Crystal Palace National Sports Centre, built on their original home, and redeveloping it into a 40,000-seater, purpose-built football stadium.
 However, it was not long before the club abandoned those plans, and instead put forward proposals for the redevelopment of Selhurst Park.
 The following season started well, and by late October the club were sitting in third place in the league.
-Palace were also enjoying a good League Cup run that saw them beat Crawley Town, Wigan Athletic, Middlesbrough, and Southampton which set up a quarter final tie away at Manchester United.
+Palace were also enjoying a good League Cup run that saw them beat Crawley Town, Wigan Athletic, Middlesbrough and Southampton to set up a quarter final tie away at Manchester United.
 However league form began to slip and Palace went on a run of five winless games without even scoring immediately prior to the match against United.
 Entering the tie as obvious underdogs, a 35-yard strike from Darren Ambrose and an extra-time header from Glenn Murray saw Palace win at Old Trafford for the first time in 22 years.
 The club's league form though remained patchy, and the semi-final of the League Cup ended in a penalty shoot-out defeat to Cardiff City.
 Palace finished the 2011–12 season in seventeenth place, an improvement on the previous campaign.